rhodey/react.rhodey.org/md/minimal-blog-platform-react.md

 ssh -t rhodey.org "$CMD"
 ```

-Of course this script is setup in my `$PATH` so now deploying to production is as easy as:
+Of course this script is setup in my `$PATH` so deploying to production is as easy as:

 ```bash
 $ git checkout production